megabyte112/shrinkray-legacy/README.md

  A tool for downloading videos, and compressing them to be below a certain size.
+ This tool has been discontinued in favour of a newer and better version which will be available in the future.

  This was originally intended for shrinking videos to be under 8MB so that they can be sent in Discord, but now it's evolved into a general video downloader.
 You don't have to compress - just enter 0 as a target file size.